CS107-off-piste/cs107-FinalProject/README.md

 ```

 to re-format the `c++` source code in the `OffPiste/` directory using `clang-format` before pushing your changes.
 This will ensure your files have a consistent style with the other files in this project.

+### Reporting Issues
+Bugs and Feature requests may be submitted to Github Issues.
+For Bug Reports, please include a detailed description of the steps, the expected behavior and the actual behavior.

 ## Documentation